CloudNationHQ/terraform-azure-mysql/README.md

 Using a dedicated module, we've developed a naming convention for resources that's based on specific regular expressions for each type, ensuring correct abbreviations and offering flexibility with multiple prefixes and suffixes

-Full examples detailing all usages, along with integrations with dependency modules, are located in the examples directory
+Full examples detailing all usages, along with integrations with dependency modules, are located in the examples directory.

 ## Authors